Jaxo/yaxx/README.md

 /path/to/android_ndk/ndk-build
 </pre>
 This produces the .SO files in <code>~/yaxx/libs/armeabi</code><br/>
-In turn, "libs/armeabi" needs to be copied into your Android project directory.
+"libs/armeabi" needs to be <i>ln -s'ed</i> from your Android project directory.
 <BR>
 <BR/><U>My Personal Cheatsheet</U>
 <ul><li>the ~/yaxx/jni directory contains the android makefiles;